-Gustavus is considered the gateway to Glacier Bay National Park and is located 48 air miles west of Alaska's State Capitol, Juneau, in Southeast Alaska.
+Gustavus is considered the gateway to Glacier Bay National Park and is located 48 air miles (About a 30 minute flight) west of Alaska's State Capitol, Juneau, in Southeast Alaska.
 Gustavus spreads across a large plain created by receding glaciers and is completely surrounded by the distant mountains and icefields of Glacier Bay National Park on three sides and the ocean on the fourth.

 As the glaciers that covered the area 200 years ago have receded, the land in Gustavus has risen quickly – over an inch each year – and longtime residents have witnessed phenomenal changes.
 Land that once was within the tidal zone is now high and dry.
 Where grasses once predominated, spruce trees now tower.
 Early settlers called the town Strawberry Point.

 Historically, the area was used by the Tlingit people for seasonal harvesting and smoking of salmon.
 The first successful homestead patent was issued in 1923, although settlers were present here as early as 1917.
 According to historical records, through "hope and hard work," several families successfully homesteaded here.
 The U.S. Postal Service renamed the town in 1925, when the first Post Office was established here.